Updated February 9, 2021

 - On properties up to 0.8 hectares (2 acres) the fire cannot exceed 1m x 2m x 2m (3ft x 6 ft x 6ft) in size.

 - On properties larger than 0.8 hectares (2 acres) and up to 2 hectares (5 acres) – 2 piles of the above size or 1 pile not to exceed 2m x 2 m x 2m (6ft x 6ft x 6ft) in size.

 - On properties larger than 2 hectares (5 acres) the maximum burn pile size cannot exceed 2m x 3m x 3m (6 ft x 9 ft x 9ft)

-OUTSIDE the Sewer Specified Area (SSA) open burning of yard and garden debris is allowed without a permit any day subject to the above general conditions and the following size limitations:
+RESIDENTS WHO LIVE OUTSIDE the Sewer Specified Area (SSA) – for residents on on septic, and outside of the core, open burning of yard and garden debris is allowed without a permit any day subject to the above general conditions and the following size limitations:

-- Land clearing or machine built piles on properties greater than 10 acres in any area will require a permit issued by the fire department and are subject to the applicable Provincial Regulations (ie. Open Burning Smoke Control Regulations).
+- Only for land clearing or machine built piles on properties greater than 10 acres.
+A permit can be applied for at the fire department and are subject to the applicable Provincial Regulations (ie. Open Burning Smoke Control Regulations).

 - Burning construction waste

 - Noxious fumes